 Do you remember the first date you ever went on?
 I do, and not because it was full of memorable moments that marked the beginning of a great romance.
 The part I remember most is running off to the bathroom to call all my friends until one of them finally picked up to tell me what in the world I should talk about next.
 Of course, I now understand that a date usually goes well if the chemistry is right, and my question-asking ability isn't the cure-all for an awkward match.
 But it would've helped to have some first-date conversation starters up my sleeve to ease the lulls.

 To help you out, we came up with some ideas so you don't have to rush off to the bathroom in a panic like me.
-We broke these conversation starters down into four categories: initial background information questions, ice-breakers, creative and out-of-the-box prompts, and how to keep the date going or gracefully put it to an end.
+We broke these conversation starters down into three categories — initial background information questions, ice-breakers, creative and out-of-the-box prompts — and we'll also tackle how to keep the date going or gracefully put it to an end.

 Start With the Basics